-1. Increase satiety and reduce the absorption of other nutrients.
-Dietary fiber (DF) enters the digestive tract, absorbs water and expands in the stomach, increases gastric motility, delays the speed of stomach contents entering the small intestine, and reduces the small intestine's absorption of nutrients speed.
-At the same time, it makes people feel full, which is beneficial to reducing food intake for patients with diabetes and obesity.
+When low-calorie sugar alternatives like soluble dietary fiber enter the digestive tract, they can absorb water, expand in the stomach, increase gastric motility, and delay the speed of stomach contents entering the small intestine.
+By taking the functional sugars, the small intestine's absorption of nutrients speeds can be effectively slowed down.
+At the same time, the low-calorie sweetener can also make people feel full, which is beneficial to reducing food intake for patients with diabetes and obesity.

-DF, which has the ability to bind to cations, can hinder the absorption of inorganic salts in the intestinal tract, while alginic acid (a soluble DF) with ion exchange capacity can adsorb sodium salts and be excreted with feces, thereby reducing blood pressure.
+Having the ability to bind to cations, artificial sweeteners like dietary fiber can also hinder the absorption of inorganic salts in the intestinal tract, while alginic acid (a soluble DF) with ion exchange capacity can adsorb sodium salts and be excreted with feces, thereby reducing blood pressure.